What is a Vibratome (Vibrating Microtome)?

 - A specimen stage or holder to secure tissue samples

-- Adjustable settings for vibration amplitude, frequency, and section thickness
+- Adjustable settings for vibration amplitude, frequency, advance speed and section thickness

 In research labs, vibratomes are used to prepare organotypic brain slices, tissue explants, and samples for imaging, immunohistochemistry, or functional assays.
 Because vibratomes do not require freezing, they are ideal for preserving tissue function and morphology during slicing.